View Alternative Dispute Resolution courses available to students. Courses below can help satisfy degree and certificate program requirements.

 6412/Mediation

-This course examines the nature of mediation and explores theoretical and practical aspects of the process.
-It will analyze each component of the mediation process and provide students with the opportunity to apply theories and skills in simulation exercises.
-The course will also address ethical and practical issues.
+Examines the nature of mediation and explores theoretical and practical aspects of the process.
+The course analyzes each component of the mediation process and provides students with the opportunity to apply theories and skills in simulation exercises.

 6413/Mediation Advocacy